treyhunner/treyhunner.github.com/source/_posts/2018-12-10-why-you-should-be-using-pathlib.markdown

 chdir(str(Path('/home/trey')))  # Works on earlier versions also
 ```

-Regardless of which version of Python 3 you're on, I would recommend using `pathlib`.
+Regardless of which version of Python 3 you're on, I would recommend giving `pathlib` a try.

 And if you're stuck on Python 2 still (the clock is ticking!) the third-party [pathlib2][] module on PyPI is a backport so you can use `pathlib` on any version of Python.

 I find that using `pathlib` often makes my code more readable.
+Most of my code that works with files now defaults to using `pathlib` and I recommend that you do the same.
-If you can use `pathlib`, you should.
+**If you can use `pathlib`, you should**.

 [wonderful]: https://jefftriplett.com/2017/pathlib-is-wonderful/
 [duck typing]: https://en.wikipedia.org/wiki/Duck_typing